 I work on projects large and small including consulting on construction plans, creating floor plans and furniture layouts, designing custom cabinetry and selecting architectural details and finishes.

 My work is featured in Joanna Gaines’ design book Homebody: A Guide to Creating Spaces You Never Want to Leave, a #1 New York Times Bestseller, and Canadian House & Home, a national shelter publication.

 A 15 minute phone call to learn about your project, what you’re struggling with and how I can help.
-We’ll also find out if we’re a good fit before we book a Design Session.
+We’ll also find out if we’re a good fit before we book a Design Consultation.